 The Sheriffs' Commission's in-service training requirement differs from the Criminal Justice Education & Training Standards Commission in that specific hours per topical area are not mandated.
 This requirement allows each Sheriff to exercise some discretion in the number of credits his/her deputies need in each topical area.
 However, the topical areas are identical.
 Therefore, an individual who completes the in-service training as prescribed by the Criminal Justice Education & Training Standards Commission will also meet the Sheriffs' Commission's in-service training criteria.
-If such a police officer/deputy sheriff completes in-service training where the hours do not comply with the Criminal Justice Commission's rules, his/her police officer certification may be suspended under that Commission.
+If such a police officer/deputy sheriff completes in-service training where the hours do not comply with the Criminal Justice Commission.
 Therefore, it is recommended that such police officer/deputy sheriff comply with the in-service training requirement as set out under the Criminal Justice Commission in order to maintain certification under both Commissions.